 I think my favorite part so far has been watching the relationship between Micah and Chloe develop.
 Micah is such an amazing big brother and loves Chloe so much.
 He is always asking to hold her and wants to show her things all the time.
 No one can make Chloe smile bigger than Micah.
 It warms my heart in a way I didn’t know was possible watching them together.

 What is the first thing you do when you put the kiddos down for sleep?

 The dishes!
-I know that’s so silly but as soon as the kids are down I try to clean up the kitchen and at least pick up the house so that it’s not waiting for me in the morning.
-Then we (my husband and I) typically watch Netflix or in all honesty I go to bed shortly after my kids - lame I know but when you have 2 kids that don’t sleep great you sleep when you can!
+I know that’s so silly but as soon as the kids are down I try to clean up the kitchen and at least pick up the house so it’s not waiting for me in the morning.
+Then my husband and I typically watch Netflix or (in all honesty) go to bed shortly after my kids - lame, I know, but when you have two kids that don’t sleep great you sleep when you can!